 Acetyl-CoA Carboxylase (ACCase) Inhibitors

-Acetyl-CoA carboxylase is the enzyme that catalyses the initial step in the production of fatty acids.
+Acetyl-CoA carboxylase is the enzyme that catalyzes the initial step in the production of fatty acids.
 ACCase inhibitors target this enzyme.
 Herbicides that impede ACCase activity, such cyclohexanediones and aryloxyphenoxypropionates (AOPP), compromise membrane integrity and lipid metabolism.[47]

 EPSP Synthase Inhibitors